 The sandstone fragments were primarily small and badly damaged, with few visible remains of the original surfaces; however, after careful examination, pieces of carved fleece were identified, followed by the curves and intricacies of a ram's legs and eyes.
-The fleece is depicted in a fish-scale pattern similar to that found on the rams at el-Hassa (Plates 3 and 6).
+The fleece is depicted in a fish-scale pattern similar to that found on the rams at el-Hassa (Plates 3 and 6).6 include images taken while visiting the site, both at the SARS May 2013 colloquium and in this paper.

 Rams from Naqa 100, Meroe M260 and fleece fragments from Muweis Temple J show spiralling curves and are believed to date to the reign of Natakamani in the first half of the 1st century AD (Baud forth.)
 (Plate 7).
-Vincent Rondot has suggested that Amanakhareqerem initiated the use of the fish-scale fleece pattern during his reign, which was originally believed to date to the late 2nd century AD (AD 190-200) but which has recently been re-dated to the late 1st century AD (AD 80-90) by Claude Rilly (Rondot 2011a; Bourdon et. al. 2010).
-He interprets the usage of the fish-scale as an archaizing trend hearkening back to rams of the 18th Dynasty (providing the example of the Amenhotep III rams at Soleb and noting that Amanakhareqerem also took the pronomen neb-maat-ra of Amenhotep III) and to the early Kushite period such as those of Taharqo at Kawa (Rondot include images taken while visiting the site, both at the SARS May 2013 colloquium and in this paper.
+Vincent Rondot has suggested that Amanakhareqerem initiated the use of the fish-scale fleece pattern during his reign, which was originally believed to date to the late 2nd century AD (AD 190-200) but which has recently been re-dated to the late 1st century AD (AD 80-90) by Claude Rilly (Rondot 2011a; Bourdon et. al. 2010).7 He interprets the usage of the fish-scale as an archaizing trend hearkening back to rams of the 18th Dynasty (providing the example of the Amenhotep III rams at Soleb and noting that Amanakhareqerem also took the pronomen neb-maat-ra of Amenhotep III) and to the early Kushite period such as those of Taharqo at Kawa (Rondot

-&lt;sup>6 The fish-scale pattern is also present on the 'Soba ram' (identified as having originated at el-Hassa and thus is similar in appearance to those found in situ).
+6 The fish-scale pattern is also present on the 'Soba ram' (identified as having originated at el-Hassa and thus is similar in appearance to those found in situ).
 For the history of the 'Soba ram' see Griffith 1911, 52-53; Hoffman 1981, Kormysheva 2006, 211-213 and Leclant et al. 2000, 2-3.
 It is currently situated in the garden of the Sudan National Museum.

-&lt;sup>7 For additional discussion concerning reigns and building activity in the 1st century AD see Baud 2008, 60.
+$^{^7}$ For additional discussion concerning reigns and building activity in the $1^{\rm st}$ century AD see Baud 2008, 60.